SpocWiki/_public/README.md

-Wiki/Folder/Vault with shared public Markdown Data.
+This Repository/Folder/Wiki/Vault contains shared, public, freely usable Text and Data.

-# How to include
+# How to include in your own projects
-This Repository can be freely cloned or referenced as a Submodule in other Wikis/Vaults.
+This Repository can be cloned or referenced as a Submodule in other Wikis/Vaults.
 Pull-Requests are welcome, but read the Section about [[#How to contribute]] first!
+The [[License]] is chosen to be compatible with Wikipedia and Wikidata, so that Information can freely be exchanged with this Repository.

 ## Wiki-Modules
 To limit the Size of this Repository, individual Sub-Repositories are singled out, which can be cloned and versioned independently.